sjpp/notes/docs/Linux/Busybox.md

     - linux
 ---

-Démarrer avec busybox, dans Grub
+Start with busybox in Grub

     init=/bin/busybox

-L'utiliser
+Use it:

     busybox-static ls # ou dmesg ou autre commande